 Third-degree or complete heart block is when electrical signals do not travel between the upper and lower chambers of the heart.
-This is very common in people suffering from a heart disease.
-A pacemaker becomes essential in order to avoid a serious risk of heart attack.
+This is very common in people suffering from heart disease.
+A pacemaker becomes essential in order to avoid a serious risk of a heart attack.

 Who Is At Risk Of A Heart Attack?

 First-degree heart block is common among athletes, adolescents, young adults, and people with a highly active vagus nerve.
 People with a variety of heart diseases including coronary heart disease, rheumatic heart disease or other structural heart disorders, are also at risk for developing a first-degree heart block.

 In the case of an acquired heart block, the following conditions increase the risk:

 Endocarditis, or inflammation of the heart valves